schibsted/account-sdk-android/core/README.md

 When the login flow is completed, the `onLoginCompleted` function will be called with your `User` object, which also contains the session.

 ## Usage
 After a successful login, you get a `User` object.
 The user object is responsible for performing actions on the user, like updating profile data.
 It also has a reference to its session, from which you can request one time login codes or logout the current session.
-After logging out a session, you should not perform any actions on either the session or the user, as the token will now be invalidated by SPiD.
+After logging out a session, you should not perform any actions on either the session or the user.

 ### Persisting user sessions
 The SDK provides the `AccountService` which includes the `UserPersistenceService`.
 This automates persisting and refreshing the stored user on token updates etc as well as logouts.
 To use this, you should bind this anywhere where your user is active.